Replace boring skies with Photoshop selection tools

 When it comes to taking photos (or trying to top up your tan) the weather inevitably will let you down, even when you’re shooting in an exotic holiday destination.
 This can be especially annoying if you’re trying to capture white sands, bright blue seas and clear blue skies.

-But thanks to one of our favourite Photoshop tricks, we can select our start image’s drab overcast sky and use the Photoshop selection tools to replace it with a more brochure-like graduated blue.
+But thanks to one of our favourite Photoshop tricks, we can easily replace a sky!
+First we’ll select our start image’s drab overcast sky and use the Photoshop selection tools to replace it with a more brochure-like graduated blue.
 On its own, the Photoshop Magic Wand tool can select most of the picture’s original sky, even if it contains a mixture of greyscale clouds and patches of blue.

 However, the Magic Wand won’t be up to the challenge of including delicate details, like our straw parasol’s fine, pointy leaves.
 Fortunately the Magic Wand belongs to a team of selection tools that have the combined ability to tackle just about any selection challenge.